 Teaching and Learning Styles

 There is varied format for lessons, ranging from full-class teaching to carousel activities and group or 1:1 work with language assistants.

 * In Year 7, students begin studying either French or Spanish (random allocation) and continue with this language until the end of Year 9 or beyond.
 Currently, almost the whole Year group begin German in Year 8.

-* Students are taught in tutor groups in Year 7 and mostly in mixed-ability groups in Years 8 and 9 (there are Endeavour groups in all three languages).
+* Students are taught in tutor groups in Year 7 and mostly in ability groups in Years 8 and 9.

 * GCSE groups may be mixed-ability or arranged by ability depending on the layout of the school timetable and number of groups in any particular year.